huytz/infrastructure/README.md

 The system uses a dynamic CIDR allocation strategy that:
 - Automatically generates subnet configurations for multiple environments
 - Follows GCP best practices with proper IP range sizing
+- Uses /24 primary subnets (256 IPs) for nodes
 - Uses /20 secondary ranges for pods and services (4,096 IPs each)
+- Provides predictable IP allocation with automatic calculation
-- Provides a scalable foundation for adding new environments
+- Enables easy scaling by adding environments to the configuration map

 ## Usage